-The U.S. Department of Energy's (DOE's) Collegiate Wind Competition prepares students from multiple disciplines to enter the wind energy workforce by providing real-world technology experience.
+The U.S. Department of Energy's (DOE's) Collegiate Wind Competition prepares students from multiple disciplines to enter the wind energy workforce by providing real-world wind technology and project development experience.
 Getting involved with the Collegiate Wind Competition furthers wind energy education and promotes careers in the wind industry to a new generation of students.

 You can learn more about how you can participate on the following pages: